bugladen/NadekoBot/ComprehensiveGuide.md

 ________________________________________________________________________________
-*Thanks to @Unlimited Saber Works for making this guide*
+*Thanks to @Flatbread for making this guide*
 ________________________________________________________________________________

-#### Setting Up NadekoBot 0.8 b10
+#### Setting Up NadekoBot v0.93.2
 ###### Prerequisites:
-1) Extra Discord account for your bot (log into it and join the server you want the bot to be on, then log out).
-2) NET Framework 4.6 (google and download).
+1) NET Framework 4.6
+- Rename credentials_example.json into credentials.json.
+(Note: If you do not see a .json after credentials_example.json, do not add the .json.
+You likely have "Hide file extensions" as enabled.)
+- Go to (https://discordapp.com/developers/applications/me).
+Log in if you have to with your Discord account.
+Press "New Application" and fill out an App Name and, optionally, an app description and icon.
+Afterwards, create the application.
+Once the application is created, click on "Create a Bot User" and confirm it.
+You will then see the bot's username, ID and token.
+Reveal and copy the token and the bot ID.
 - Open up credentials.json.
-- For "Username" and "Password", enter the email address and password of the extra Discord account, respectively.
-Close and save credentials.json.
+Paste the token into the Token field, between the quotes.
+Paste the ID into the BotID field.
+Save and close credentials.json.
 - Start NadekoBot.exe.
-In a text channel **not a direct message**, type in [.uid @______] without the brackets, filling in the underlined portion with your bot's name and send the message.
-Your bot will reply with a number; this is your bot's ID.
-Then type in [.uid @_____] without the brackets, filling in the underlined portion with your own name and send the message.
-Your bot will reply with another number; this is your own ID.
-Close NadekoBot.exe.
+In a text channel, **not a direct message**, type in [.uid @______] without the brackets, filling in the underlined portion with your name and send the message.
+Your bot will reply with a number; this is your ID.
+Copy this ID and close NadekoBot.exe.
 - Reopen credentials.json.
-For "BotId", fill in your bot's ID followed by a comma ("BotId": 78663633663,).
-For "OwnerIds", fill in your own ID in the square brackets ("OwnerIds": [1231312313]).
-You can add multiple owners by separating Ids with a comma.
-- Close and save credentials.json.
+Paste your ID into the square brackets ("OwnerIds": [1231312313]).
+You can add multiple owners by separating IDs with a comma.
+Close and save credentials.json.
 - Go into data folder and make sure you have config.json file.
-If there is no config.json, rename the config_example.json to config.json. (this is only in 0.9+ releases)
+If there is no config.json, rename the config_example.json to config.json.

 ________________________________________________________________________________